zneb97/DSA-17/sorting/day02/README.md

 ### Radix Sort

 Finally, fill in `radixSort(int[] A, int b, int k)` in `RadixSort.java`.
 Note the runtime in the comments. **Express your runtime in terms of n, b, and w.**

+If you're having trouble with radix sort, you can continue watching the [MIT lecture](https://youtu.be/Nz1KZXbghj8?t=44m30s).
+Watch up to 50:01.
+If you want to get into the math behind the runtime of radix sort, watch through the end.

 ## Problems